Terra Cotta

 Twyne

 Much like Twinne, but without any fun and everyone wears suits and works all the time.
-You’ll mostly find bankers, taxmin, and other debt collectors.
+You’ll mostly find bankers, taxmin, and more debt collectors.

 Norphumbleland